 After I made a purchase, it was evident I have invested my trust in this brand.
 I have picked this brand out of many other options who were offering me flights on the same route.
 And Emirates as a brand now knows that.

 If a brand leaves a lead like me on my own, chances are that I will forget this brand in the long run.
-It’s not like I am traveling to Europe every day!
+It’s not same as I am traveling to Europe every day!
 Let’s say Emirates stop connecting with me henceforth.
-On the other hand, other brands who still consider me as a potential lead after I browsed their websites will keep connecting back.
+On the other hand, other brands who still consider me as a prospective lead after I browsed their websites will keep connecting back.
 Chances are high that when I will need to book another flight, I might just not opt for Emirates again.
 Because all these while, other flight operators reached out to me with best deals.

 And that’s exactly why lead nurturing never ends even if your lead has reached the ‘buying’ stage.
 Here’s an email I received from Emirates recently (out of many others)-